 Do I need to be able to felt to attend this workshop?

 Some previous felting experience is required.
-Whilst all abilities are welcomed, this workshop is suitable for those with a basic understanding of felt making or more experienced felters wishing to expand their felting skills.
+Whilst all abilities are welcomed, this workshop is suitable for those with a basic understanding of how to layout fibres for felt making.
+It is also suitable for more experienced felters wishing to expand their felting skills.

 What is provided in the workshop?

 All materials and equipment are provided.
 Illustrated handouts notes are offered to enable you to continue to practice what you learn during the workshop.
 I suggest you bring along a camera / camera phone to help your record the your work during the workshop.

 Do I need to bring anything?

 You will need to bring a pack lunch.
 I suggest bringing a camera / camera 'phone to record you work in progress, a notebbok, a waterproof apron and waterproof bag to take your work home in.

 Should I wear specific types of clothing?